Musicians pour a lot of hard work and money into making an album. But just how much money does it take to make a Grammy-winning album?

 Grammy for 'Metallica': Best Metal Performance

-Fashion designer and rapper Kanye West might be more known for his explosive Twitter rants than his music these days, but regardless, the hip-hop star knows how to produce a No. 1 album.
+To some people, fashion designer and rapper Kanye West might be more known for his explosive Twitter rants than his music, but regardless, the hip-hop star knows how to produce a No. 1 album.
 For his fifth studio album, “My Beautiful Dark Twisted Fantasy,” West and his record label spared no expense.

 Grammy for 'My Beautiful Dark Twisted Fantasy': Best Rap Album